Urban ecology: Trade, shipping, and spread of invasive species

 Both local shipping and long-distance trade are required to meet the resource demands important in maintaining urban areas.
 Carbon dioxide emissions from the transport of goods also contribute to accumulating greenhouse gasses and nutrient deposits in the soil and air of urban environments.
 In addition, shipping facilitates the unintentional spread of living organisms, and introduces them to environments that they would not naturally inhabit.
 Introduced or alien species are populations of organisms living in a range in which they did not naturally evolve due to intentional or inadvertent human activity.
 Increased transportation between urban centers furthers the incidental movement of animal and plant species.
 Alien species often have no natural predators and pose a substantial threat to the dynamics of existing ecological populations in the environment into which they are introduced.
 Invasive species are successful when they are able to have proliferate reproduction due to short life cycles, contain or adapt to have traits that suit the environment and appear in high densities.
 Such invasive species are numerous and include house sparrows, ring-necked pheasants, European starlings, brown rats, Asian carp, American bullfrogs, emerald ash borer, kudzu vines, and zebra mussels among numerous others, most notably domesticated animals.
 Brown rats are a highly invasive species in urban environments, and are commonly seen in the streets and subways of New York City, where they pose multiple negative effects to infrastructure, native species and human health.
 Brown rats carry several types of parasites and pathogens that can possibly infect humans and other animals.
 In New York City a genetic study exploring genome wide variation concluded that multiple rats were originally from Great Britain.
 In Australia, it has been found that removing Lantana (L. camara, an alien species) from urban green spaces can have negative impacts on bird diversity locally, as it provides refugia for species like the superb fairy (Malurus cyaneus) and silvereye (Zosterops lateralis), in the absence of native plant equivalents.
 Although, there seems to be a density threshold in which too much Lantana (thus homogeneity in vegetation cover) can lead to a decrease in bird species richness or abundance.

-How do urban animals affect humans?
+Effects of urban animals on humans

-Positive effect
+Positive effects

 Some urban animals can have a positive impact on the lives of humans.
 Studies show that the presence of domestic animals can reduce stress, anxiety and loneliness.
-Additionally some urban animals act as predators to animals like insects, pests, etc, that can be harmful to humans Also urban species can serve many more purposes including agriculture, transport, and protection.
+Additionally some urban animals act as predators to animals like insects, etc., that can be harmful to humans Also urban species can serve many more purposes including agriculture, transport, and protection.